 We pay a lot of bills every month.
 While some of them help our credit scores, there are others that don’t help them, even when they’re paid on time.
 Monthly cell phone payments fit into the latter category.

 Why Timely Cell Phone Payments Don’t Help Your Credit Score

-Cell phone providers don't report regular payments to the credit bureaus, even though they check your credit score to decide whether to approve you for a phone contract or an installment plan for a new phone.
+Cell phone providers usually don't report regular payments to the credit bureaus, even though they check your credit score to decide whether to approve you for a phone contract or an installment plan for a new phone.
 That means that no matter how many times you make your cell phone payment on time, it won’t help your credit score since the cell phone company is not reporting your on-time payments to the credit bureaus.
 It seems a little unfair that your credit is used to make a decision about a financial obligation that can’t help your credit.

 Cell phone providers will also check your credit if you want to finance a new cell phone.
 Many cell phone carriers now require you to purchase or lease a new cell phone.
 Either way, you'll likely end up with an installment plan for your new phone with small monthly payments included with your monthly service fee.

 New Cell Phone Applications and Late Payments Can Hurt Your Score

-The inquiries made to your credit history when you establish a new service or finance a cell phone can affect your credit, even though the payments do not.
-Credit inquiries are 10% of your credit score and only affect your credit for 12 months.
+The inquiries made to your credit history when you establish a new service or finance a cell phone can affect your credit.
+Credit inquiries are 10% of your credit score and affect your credit for 12 months.
 After 24 months, inquiries fall off your credit report completely.

 If you stop making cell phone payments and your account is subsequently closed, the cell phone carrier may send your account to a collection agency for payment.
 The collection will be listed on your credit report and will severely hurt your credit score.
 You could also hurt your credit score if you terminate your contract prematurely or disconnect your services without completely paying the early termination fee or the balance remaining on your phone.